doubledare704/aura-prompt/README.md

 ## License

-MIT License - see LICENSE file for details
+MIT License—see LICENSE file for details

 ## Support